ddclient/ddclient.github.io/protocols.md

 # dyndns2

-The 'dyndns2' protocol is a newer low-bandwidth protocol used by a free dynamic DNS service offered by www.dyndns.com.
-It supports features of the older 'dyndns1' in addition to others.
+The `dyndns2` protocol is a newer low-bandwidth protocol used by a free dynamic DNS service offered by www.dyndns.com.
+It supports features of the older `dyndns1` protocol in addition to others.

-Configuration variables applicable to the 'dyndns2' protocol are:
+Applicable configuration variables:

 configuration          | information
 -----------------------|-------------